Scottsboro Boys: Lynch mobs

 In the Jim Crow South, lynching of black males accused of raping or murdering whites was common; word quickly spread of the arrest and rape story.
 Soon a lynch mob gathered at the jail in Scottsboro, demanding the youths be surrendered to them.

 Sheriff Matt Wann stood in front of the jail and addressed the mob, saying he would kill the first person to come through the door.
 He removed his belt and handed his gun to one of his deputies.
 He walked through the mob and the crowd parted to let him through; Wann was not touched by anyone.
-He walked across the street to the courthouse where he telephoned Governor Benjamin M. Miller, who mobilized the Alabama Army National Guard to protect the jail.
+He walked across the street to the courthouse where he telephoned governor Benjamin M. Miller, who mobilized the Alabama Army National Guard to protect the jail.
 Wann took the defendants to the county seat of Gadsden, Alabama, for indictment and to await trial.
 Although rape was potentially a capital offense in Alabama, the defendants at this point were not allowed to consult an attorney.

 Trials

-The prisoners were taken to court by 118 Alabama guardsmen, armed with machine guns.
+The prisoners were taken to court by 118 Alabama guardsmen armed with machine guns.
 It was market day in Scottsboro, and farmers were in town to sell produce and buy supplies.
 A crowd of thousands soon formed.
 Courthouse access required a permit due to the salacious nature of the testimony expected.
 As the United States Supreme Court later described this situation, "the proceedings ... took place in an atmosphere of tense, hostile, and excited public sentiment."
 For each trial, all-white juries were selected.
-There were few African Americans in the jury pool, as most had been disenfranchised after the Reconstruction era by a new state constitution and white discriminatory practice, and were thus disqualified from jury service.
+There were few African Americans in the jury pool, as the 1901 Alabama Constitution had been designed to disenfranchise African Americans and poor whites, and African Americans were often disqualified from jury service.

 Defense attorneys

 The pace of the trials was very fast before the standing-room-only, all-white audience.
 The judge and prosecutor wanted to speed the nine trials to avoid violence, so the first trial took a day and a half, and the rest took place one right after the other, in just one day.
-The judge had ordered the Alabama bar to assist the defendants, but the only attorney who volunteered was Milo Moody, a 69-year-old attorney who had not defended a case in decades.
-The judge persuaded Stephen Roddy, a Chattanooga, Tennessee, real estate lawyer, to assist him.
+The judge had ordered the Alabama bar to assist the defendants, but the only attorney who volunteered was 69-year-old Milo Moody, who had not defended a case in decades.
+The judge persuaded Stephen Roddy, a Chattanooga, Tennessee real estate lawyer, to assist him.
 Roddy admitted he had not had time to prepare and was not familiar with Alabama law, but agreed to aid Moody.

 Because of the mob atmosphere, Roddy petitioned the court for a change of venue, entering into evidence newspaper and law enforcement accounts describing the crowd as "impelled by curiosity".
 Local circuit judge Alfred E. Hawkins found that the crowd was curious and not hostile.